-Optimizely Content Management System (CMS) is based on Microsoft technology and uses ASP.NET Core as a web development platform.
-Optimizely uses the SQL Server relational database.
-On top of that, Optimizely has a framework API used by products in the Optimizely platform.
+Optimizely Content Management System (CMS) is based on Microsoft technology and uses Internet Information Services (IIS) as web server, and .NET Framework and ASP.NET as a web development platform.
+CMS uses the SQL Server relational database.
+On top of that, Optimizely has a framework API used by all products in the CMS platform.

-Optimizely is based on the ASP.NET Core, providing the following advantages:
+CMS is based on the .NET/ASP.NET framework, providing the following advantages:

-- Easier for developers to quickly implement solutions using rich IDEs like Visual Studio or Visual Studio Code.
+- Easier for developers to quickly implement solutions using Visual Studio extensions.

-In Optimizely, the .NET API is implemented in accordance with Microsoft guidelines.
+In CMS .NET is implemented in accordance with Microsoft guidelines.
 Since .NET is a language-independent architecture, developers have a wide choice of development methods for their solutions.
-Optimizely CMS is written in C#, but developers are free to use other programming languages such as VB.NET or F#.
-Optimizely CMS development in .NET is fully object-oriented.
+CMS is written in C#, but developers are free to use other programming languages such as VB.NET or J#.
+CMS development in .NET is fully object-oriented.
 See the Microsoft .NET documentation.

 The base CMS Framework provides built-in editorial and administrative functions like version management, content preview, approval workflows, multi-language support, and access rights.
 Data is stored in an SQL database.
 The customized solution is built on top of this platform.
-Optimizely can run as an on-premises installation, or in the cloud.
-See System requirements for Optimizely .
+CMS can run as an on-premise installation, or in the cloud.
+See System requirements for Optimizely.